grindlemire/go-lucene/README.md

 WHERE %s
 LIMIT 10;
 `
-mySQLQuery := fmt.Sprintf(SQLTemplate, filter)
+sqlQuery := fmt.Sprintf(SQLTemplate, filter)

-// mySQLQuery is:
+// sqlQuery is:
 `
 SELECT *
 FROM apples